hwstar/BOMtools/README.md

 or multiple manufacturers and manufacturer's part numbers.

-The project consists of a BOM manager script (bommgr.py) written in Python 3, a BOM costing script written in python 3, and separate merger scripts for
+The project consists of a BOM manager script (bommgr.py) written in Python 3, a BOM costing script written in Python 3, and separate merger scripts for

  * Kicad xml files written in Python 2.7.